-Q15.
 Am I entitled to be reimbursed for driving to the medical providers?

 You are entitled to 40 cents per mile for each mile you travel to and from appointments with your medical providers, including tests and physical therapy.
 You can also receive mileage for your trips to the pharmacist.
-The reimbursement rate may change based on rising or shrinking fuel costs.
+The State Board can change the reimbursement rate based on rising or shrinking fuel costs.